Left-Handed Cursor on Mac

 The standard arrow is familiar, but familiarity is not the same as ergonomic fit.
 During long daily use, some left-handed users still feel that the pointer direction does not match how they visually track and guide the cursor.
 That is why queries like “left-handed cursor on Mac” or “cursor for left hand” keep showing up.

-When a cursor for the left hand helps most
+When a cursor for left-handed users helps most

 • During long sessions in browsers, editors, terminals, and system windows